sidjai/biosplit/README.md

 devtools::install_github("sidjai/biosplit")
 ```

+This program made use of ncdf package which is now depreciated on CRAN. ncdf4 changes some data types which will require some work to upgrade.
+For now you can download the archive at https://cran.r-project.org/src/contrib/Archive/ncdf/

 The HYSPLIT program can be downloaded [here](http://ready.arl.noaa.gov/HYSPLIT_hytrial.php)

 To work with ARL data [sets](ftp://arlftp.arlhq.noaa.gov/pub/archives/), a GIS tool is used called MeteoInfo which can be downloaded [here](http://www.meteothinker.com/Downloads.html)